ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

 4. High-Knees: The robot brings its legs up and down one by one, similar to a high knees exercise.
 5. Excite: This move performs several kicks back to back, switching between the right and left legs.
 6. Shuffle: The robot performs a simple shuffle by turning its legs left and right several times.

+**Music**
+The robot can also play certain pre-programmed songs using the peizo-buzzer that we wired up:
+1. The Anthem
+2. Mario: Super Mario Bros Theme Song
+3. Stranger Things: Stranger Things Theme Song
+4. All Star: All-Star by Smash Mouth Chorus
+5. Tetris: Class Tetris Game Theme Song
+6. Fortnite: Fortnite Default Dance Song

 ## How we built it